Inband Flow Analyzer (IFA) 2.0 Real-Time Flow Monitoring

 IFA is a type of Inband Network Telemetry (INT) that allows you to collect information about the network state by the data plane.

 To configure IFA 2.0 for monitoring the network for faults, performance issues, and collect the data for analysis, you need to configure the IFA roles first.
-You can configure the IFA roles on a Junos OS device that supports IFA feature.
-The following QFX switches support the IFA 2.0 feature:
+You can configure the IFA roles on a Junos OS or Junos OS Evolved device that supports the IFA feature.
+See Feature Explorer: Inband Flow Analyzer (IFA) 2.0 for supported devices.

 Following are some of the guidelines for configuring a Junos OS device for an IFA role:

-- You can use the same model switches or different switches to play the IFA roles (initiator, transit, terminating) for a particular IFA flow.
+- You can use the same model switches or different switches to play the IFA roles (initiator, transit, terminator) for a particular IFA flow.

 - You can use the same device to perform all three different IFA roles for different flows.